 Ampliphonic

 "Ampliphonic" was a popular name for an orthophonic-style talking machine that came on the market in 1926.
 Charmaphone Company, New York, introduced a "new type phonograph" labelled Ampliphonic.
 Norman Brooks, in his 1998 article, The Cremonaphone Story, for Antique Phonograph News, refers to "a small 6" cardboard ruler that is in the collection of the museum in Amherst, N.S.
-Probably used as a promotional item, the ruler states that Amberst Pianos Ltd. are manufacturers of Ampliphonic Talking Machines. (see Cremonaphone page) In the same article, Norman mentions that "the Canadian Trade Index for 1928 lists the National Cabinet Co.
+Probably used as a promotional item, the ruler states that Amherst Pianos Ltd. are manufacturers of Ampliphonic Talking Machines. (see Cremonaphone page) In the same article, Norman mentions that "the Canadian Trade Index for 1928 lists the National Cabinet Co.
 Ltd., of Toronto, as having the phonograph brands of Beverly and Ampliphonic!"
+The National Cabinet Co.
+Ltd., 485 King Street W., Toronto, Ontario manufactured the Canadian and the Beverly branded phonographs.
 It seems likely that the Ampliphonic advertised in Toronto newspapers was manufactured locally.

 Canadian Trade Index, 1928, listing the brand "Ampliphonic" under National Cabinet Co.
 Limited, Toronto. (courtesy of Norman Brooks)